 We camped on the Magnolia Loop which is one of two camping loops in the park.
 The Dogwood Loop is near the entrance, but the Mag Loop is down near the Santa Fe River.

 The loop road is very bumpy sand and each site is sand, but very level.
+I think large RVs would have some trouble with close trees along the roads and backing into the sites.
 We saw deer behind our camper in the morning.
 The woods are full of big old trees.

 We camped during the week and left on a Friday.
 After the first night, both sites on either side of us were empty!
 Animals are allowed in this campground, and we did hear some dogs barking during the day.